 Post Date: June 20, 2017

-David S. Carlson is the director of support services research for TSIA.
-In this role, he works closely with TSIA members to help them achieve their support-oriented goals and transform them into world-class support services organizations.
+David S. Carlson is the former director of support services research for TSIA.
+In this role, he worked closely with TSIA members to help them achieve their support-oriented goals and transform them into world-class support services organizations.

 David has a Bachelor of Science degree from National-Louis University and is Lean Six Sigma Green Belt trained.
 Throughout his over 30 years in the industry, he’s held various leadership roles in both customer services and support organizations in the areas of Support Operations, Support Talent Optimization, and Support Quality Assurance.